nmjayakumar/github-slideshow/_posts/0000-01-02-nmjayakumar.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"My First edit" - Jay
+"My First edit" - Jayakumar
 Use the left arrow to go back!